mhep/lynchian-wind/README.md

 - searching only for individual words resulted in to coarse a taxonomy for wind (still and breeze).
 Expanding the length of each fragment provided access to the adjectives.

 ## Results
-- Learnt about LA's june (and july) gloom
+- Learnt about LA's June (and July) gloom